cogent-computing/Heed-Microcontroller/README.md

 ## Overview

-The overview of hte Microgrid architecture can be seen in the image below.
+The overview of the Microgrid architecture can be seen in the image below.

 ![architecture-mgrid](docs/MicrogridControllerArchitecture.png "Figure 2 - Microgrid System Architecture")